Graylog2/documentation/pages/collector.rst

 You need to have Java >= 7 installed to run the collector.

-Download a collector release zip file from the Graylog homepage.
+Download a release zip file from the `collector repository README <https://github.com/Graylog2/collector#binary-download>`_.
 Unzip the collector zip file to target location.

 .. image:: /images/collector_win_install_1.png